 If you have fairly regular periods and have ever experienced this phenomenon, don’t be alarmed – just try to identify the cause that triggered the bleeding.

-If it’s happening to you and you don’t know why, today we want to tell you about the main causes of bleeding outside your normal menstrual cycle.
+If it’s happening to you and you don’t know why today we want to tell you about the main causes of bleeding outside of your normal menstrual cycle.

 Causes of bleeding between periods